 HOW MANY TIMES A WEEK SHOULD TRIATHLETES BE STRENGTH TRAINING?

 In the grand scheme of things strength training is still a small percentage of your total training time as triathletes.
 Quality over quantity is key - the same theory that should apply to your swim, bike and run sessions.
-But you may have a "coffee shop ride" planned into your week that could actually be replaced with a 30 minutes strength session - no, it's probably not as fun, but neither is missing out on training altogether because you did nothing to support your body, and it's now given in to injury.
+But you may have a "coffee shop ride" planned into your week that could actually be replaced with a 30 minutes strength session - no, it's probably not as fun, but neither is missing out on training altogether because you're injured!

 Where ever you choose to train here are a few guidelines triathletes can use when planning strength sessions throughout the training week: